Paul-Browne/carl.js/README.md

 ## Combining the script and resources.json

-Since the script is very small you might want to just include the resources.json directly inside it.
+Since the script is very small you might want to just include the resources.json directly inside Carl.js.
 This will be more efficient since it cuts out one request for the `resources.json` Use the `carl.bundle.js` for this, and include it just before the closing body tag instead of `carl.min.js`

 ## Q & A